Hans-Georg von Seidel: Post-war

-Seidel was taken prisoner of war on 6 May 1945 at Oberaudorf by American troops.
+Von Seidel was taken prisoner of war on 6 May 1945 at Oberaudorf by American troops.
 On 17 May he was transferred to British supervision.
 On 9 January 1946, Seidel was taken to Island Farm where he became the leader of the prisoners at Special Camp 11.
 In that role he worked with Rear Admiral Hans Voss who was liaison to the British authorities.

+The grave of General Hans-Georg von Seidel in the Bad Godesberg Central Cemetery in Bonn.

-Seidel headed a group of German officers who ranked above him, ones charged with war crimes or being held as witnesses, including Field Marshals Gerd von Rundstedt, Erich von Manstein, Paul Ludwig Ewald von Kleist, and Walter von Brauchitsch.
+Von Seidel headed a group of German officers who ranked above him, ones charged with war crimes or being held as witnesses, including Field Marshals Gerd von Rundstedt, Erich von Manstein, Paul Ludwig Ewald von Kleist, and Walter von Brauchitsch.
 He was interviewed for his views on the war, and gave his opinion that the invasion of Germany would have failed except for Allied air power disrupting German supply lines.
 He said that this was "the decisive factor..."
 On 12 May 1948 after three years of imprisonment, Seidel began the process of repatriation.

-In 1949, Seidel gave a lecture about how the supply of aviation fuel was a major factor in the war.
+In 1949, von Seidel gave a lecture about how the supply of aviation fuel was a major factor in the war.
 In the early 1950s, he corresponded with authors seeking further information about the war.

+Death

-Seidel died in Bad Godesberg on 10 November 1955.
+General (Ret.)
+Hans-Georg von Seidel died in Bad Godesberg on 10 November 1955.
 A Bundeswehr barracks at Trier was named in his honor in 1965: General-von-Seidel-Kaserne (General von Seidel Barracks).

+Family

+His parents were the manufacturer, district deputy, and lord of the manor (Rittergut Diedersdorf, family-owned from 1872 to 1945) 2nd Lieutenant (Ret.)
+Johann Max Ludwig von Seidel (1851–1933)—who was ennobled on 27 January 1909—and his wife Berta Margarete, née Veit (b.
+6 January 1861), both of whom were from Berlin.
+He had three older siblings.

+Marriage

+On 16 May 1919 in Berlin, Captain von Seidel married his fiancée Felicitas "Fairy" Eugenie Cäcilie Mathilde, widowed Baroness von Schilling, née Baroness von Buxhoeveden (b.
+17 July 1892 in Gostilizy near Peterhof), daughter of Baltic German Provincial Marshal (Landmarschall) Alexander "Axel" Peter Eduard Baron von Buxhoeveden (b.
+21 April 1856 in Arensburg; murdered 16 February 1919 at Kuiwast Estate, Estonia), jurist, civil servant, later Chief Court Huntsman and Chamberlain at the court of the Russian Emperor in St. Petersburg as well as Knight of Justice (Rechtsritter) of the Johanniter-Orden and lord of the manor (Gut Kuiwast), and his wife (∞ 11 April 1887) Charlotte Mathilde Sophie, née von Siemens (1858–1926).
+They would have two children of their own: